 To be an ally is a commitment to try and be better, you may make mistakes, and that’s ok, mistakes can be learned from.
 Don’t be scared off because something seems too complex, it’s the effort to help and the commitment to do better that really matters.

 I have some vocabulary I picked up in the 90s that I’m trying my hardest not to use anymore, but still occasionally pops out, but when it does I verbally correct myself and tell myself off.
 My commitment to change includes long-ingrained vernacular from my youth that I no longer want to use because I don’t find it acceptable to use it.
 But like I said, it’s the willingness and effort to try and do better that helps, because people aren’t perfect and change doesn’t always happen overnight.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with needing an ally or being an ally in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,